 In a small pail, I mix some very warm water, a small amount of laundry detergent (I use Tide) and just a little bleach (perhaps 1/4 cup per gallon of water.)

 I presoak the suit about 30 minutes before washing on regular cycle.
-(Again – follow the manufacturers cleaning instructions for YOUR suit.)
+(Again – follow the manufacturers cleaning instructions for YOUR suit. – I am sharing my experience but accept no responsibility for yours)

 A nice shady location is a good choice.
 Do not tumble dry as your suit may be damaged or shrink!